agungTuanany/Javascript-data-structure-and-algorithm/chapter-11-algorithms-sorting/README.md

 range.

-So, if you have only numbers that you want to solve Sort, and the range of those numbers go fro, let's say from `0` to `100`, that is a small range, then you would use something like above diagram to make things really fast; but it wouldn't work on any type of data.
+So, if you have only numbers that you want to solve Sort, and the range of those numbers go from, let's say from `0` to `100`, that is a small range, then you would use something like above diagram to make things really fast; but it wouldn't work on any type of data.
 It only really works on numbers, because of the way numbers are stored in memory.